Can Banks Survive Against Fintech Startups?

 WAY FORWARD AS COLLABORATION?

 The fierce competitive rivalry that existed between banks and startups initially is gradually being replaced by the ideas of cooperation and mentorship.
 Major Indian banks like ICICI bank and Kotak Mahindra bank have taken a few fintech startups under their wing and are working in tandem.
+Same is the story with a majority of European and US banks.

 Banks are keen on joining hands with startups as it provides them with a fresh perspective, innovative business models, process efficiency and revenue opportunities.
 This way startups too get the much needed financial backing and are able to retain their identity and autonomy.
-The way forward is cooperation rather than competition and the entire finance industry is reaping the benefits of this merger!
+The way forward is cooperation rather than competition and the entire finance industry is reaping the benefits of this collaboration !

 We hope you enjoyed this article.
 For regular updates from the world of financial markets, subscribe us via Email and we will deliver our next article, right in your mailbox!